NSLS-II/aphla/doc/tutorial.rst

    >>> ap.machines.init("nsls2v2")

-:func:`~aphla.machines.init("nsls2v2")` will initialize the lattice structure of `NSLS2 Virtual Accelerastor #2`.
+:func:`~aphla.machines.init("nsls2v2")` will initialize the lattice structures of `NSLS2 Virtual Accelerastor #2`.
 It is not the hardware initialization and did not do any hardware operation inside.

 .. note::

-    By default, this initialization will search search for channel finder server and use the data there.
-It can be overwritten with your own config file.
+    By default, this initialization will search for channel finder server and use the data there.
+This data can be overwritten with your own config file.

 ``aphla`` can keep several initialized lattices, depending how many *aphla.sys.* tags in the configuration.
-Currently we have *aphla.sys.SR*, *aphla.sys.LTD1*, *aphla.sys.LTD2*, *aphla.sys.LTB* for the real machine.
+Currently we have *aphla.sys.SR*, *aphla.sys.LTD1*, *aphla.sys.LTD2*, *aphla.sys.LTB* for the real *nsls2* machine.
 The `V1` prefix before `SR`, `LTD1` means it is the `virtual accelerator #1` counter part. :func:`~aphla.machines.lattices` lists the initialized lattices and :func:`~aphla.machines.use` will switch to the named lattice as the current lattice.
 This current lattice is the domain for functions like :func:`~aphla.hlalib.getElements`.

 .. code-block:: python